maraakate/gsmaster/readme.txt

 ==========================
 * DJGPP port is currently broken.
 Compiles and executes fine, but only pings the last server in a large batch.
-* EncType 1 (GameSpy3D) partially supported via decoding.
-Encoding the server list back to the GameSpy3D client is not supported.

 ==========================
 5. Credits